pranav04katiyar/Development/src/b_APIs/2_REST_APIs.md

 REST is an architectural style for building distributed systems based on hypermedia.

 REST is independent of any underlying protocol and is not necessarily tied to HTTP.
 However, most common REST API implementations use HTTP as the application protocol, and this guide focuses on designing REST APIs for HTTP.
-- A primary advantage of REST over HTTP is that it uses open standards, and does not bind the implementation of the API or the client applications to any specific implementation.
-    > For example, a REST web service could be written in ASP.NET, and client applications can use any language or toolset that can generate HTTP requests and parse HTTP responses.

-- REST stands for **Representational State Transfer**.
+REST stands for **Representational State Transfer**.
   > - It is an architectural style for designing networked applications.
   > - REST APIs are a standardized architecture for building APIs that uses HTTP methods to perform operations.
   > - REST defines a set of functions like GET, PUT, DELETE, etc. that clients can use to access server data.
   > - The main feature of REST API is statelessness.
       >   - Statelessness means that servers do not save client data between requests
   >   - Client requests to the server are similar to URLs you type in your browser to visit a website.
   >   - The response from the server is plain data, without the typical graphical rendering of a web page.
   > - These are the most popular and flexible APIs found on the web today.

+- A primary advantage of REST over HTTP is that it uses open standards, and does not bind the implementation of the API or the client applications to any specific implementation.
+    > For example, a REST web service could be written in ASP.NET, and client applications can use any language or toolset that can generate HTTP requests and parse HTTP responses.

 ### Some main design principles of RESTful APIs using HTTP:
 - REST APIs are designed around resources, which are any kind of object, data, or service that can be accessed by the client.
 - The type of action an API is doing should not be part of the URI.
 Rather, the action should be part of the HTTP method type.